Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/request-catalog.md

 The Language option provides a list of all of the different languages that this has been translated into.
 A new catalog model will only show the language that was selected at the time of creation.
 To add a new translation click on the `Add Translation` button which will expose the options for publishing this in another language.

-* **Language**<br>Select the new language that you wish to add.
+* **Language**: Select the new language that you wish to add.
-* **Translate**<br>Clicking this button will take the original title and description from the default language and automatically translate these fields using Google Translate.
+* **Translate**: Clicking this button will take the original title and description from the default language and automatically translate these fields using Google Translate.
 The title and description fields will be automatically populated with this translation.
 These fields can also be manually edited to either add your translation or to correct any mistakes made by the automatic translation.
 Clicking on the `Translate` button will overwrite any information that is already held in the title and description fields.

 ### Update a Translation

-* **Delete Translation**<br>Clicking on this button will delete the language translation that is currently selected in the language pick list.
+* **Delete Translation**: Clicking on this button will delete the language translation that is currently selected in the language pick list.
 The default language translation cannot be deleted, therefore this button is not available when the default language is selected.
 The default language is a fallback and is displayed to a user who is using a language that does not have an associated translation available.
-* **Update**<br>If a manual change has been made to either the title or description fields, save these changes by clicking on the `Update` button
+* **Update**: If a manual change has been made to either the title or description fields, save these changes by clicking on the `Update` button
-* **Preview Google Translate**<br>This is a sub-action of the Update button which is accessed by clicking on the arrow next to Update.
+* **Preview Google Translate**: This is a sub-action of the Update button which is accessed by clicking on the arrow next to Update.
 This will translate the title and description fields using the default translation without saving it.
 This preview can then be saved using the main Update button.
-* **Update with Google Translate**<br>This is a sub-action of the `Update` button which is accessed by clicking on the arrow next to `Update`.
+* **Update with Google Translate**: This is a sub-action of the `Update` button which is accessed by clicking on the arrow next to `Update`.
 This will automatically translate and save the title and description fields.

 ## Request Catalog Visibility